The Unclean Leper

 Third, of all diseases known in the East, leprosy was the most dreaded because of its incurable and contagious character as it left horrific signs on its victims.
 For these reasons, according to the ritual law, the leper was pronounced unclean and shut out from the society.
 Whatever he touched was unclean.
 A person who was even suspected to have this curse was to show himself to the priests for examination to decide his case.
 If pronounced a leper, he would be cut off immediately from the camp of Israel and was doomed to live with other lepers.

 The law didn’t even exclude royalty and high ranking officials.
 A king who was pronounced a leper would be required to give up his kingdom.
-In both OT and NT times, victims of leprosy were called “unclean,” needing “cleansing,” rather than “sick,” needing “healing.”
+In both Old and New Testament times, victims of leprosy were called “unclean,” needing “cleansing,” rather than “sick,” needing “healing.”
 So, how could the leper approach Jesus when the ritual law banned him from society?

-But in mercy and compassion, Jesus replied to the leper’s request, “I will; be thou made clean,” and laid His hand upon him” (Matt.
-8:3).
+But in mercy and compassion, Jesus replied to the leper’s request, “I will; be thou made clean,” and laid His hand upon him” (Matthew 8:3).
 Jesus knew that touching a leprous man meant uncleanness; nevertheless, He did it without hesitation.
-Immediately a healing wave passed over the leper.
+Immediately a healing wave passed over the man.
 His skin became pure and healthy, his nerves restored and his muscles got strong.
-The rough, scaly skin that characterized the lepers, vanished.
+The rough, scaly skin that characterized those afflicted with this disease, vanished.

-Healing the leper gave the people faith that Jesus was also a spiritual healer and able to cleanse the soul from the scares of sin.
-Jesus came to this sick world to cleanse the sinners, whose spiritual sickness was more fatal than leprosy.
+Healing this man gave the people faith that Jesus was also a spiritual healer and able to cleanse the soul from the scares of sin.
+The Savior came to this sick world to cleanse the sinners, whose spiritual sickness was more fatal than leprosy.

 In His service,